Phanny-ITC/USB_CDC_CLI_STM32/README.md

 # USB_CDC_CLI_STM32
-this project is support command line interface(cli) with usb device protocol to receive data we need to modify some code in "usbd_cdc_if.h"
+this project is support command line interface(cli) with usb device protocol to receive data we need to modify some code in "usbd_cdc_if.c"
 ```
 #include "stdio.h"
 #include "string.h"